grafana/thema/docs/authoring/authoring.md

 The schema we wrote isn't terribly exciting.
 We'd like to add to it.

-When writing real scuemata, the question of whether to define a new schema or make additions directly to the existing one should be wholly determined by whether the latest existing schema has been published, as published schema must be immutable.
+When writing real scuemata, the question of whether to define a new schema or make additions directly to the existing one is wholly determined by whether the latest existing schema has been published, as published schema must be immutable.
 That makes the definition of "published" quite important.

 For this tutorial, we'll sidestep the issue by assuming that publication has happened.
 Therefore, making changes entails creating a new schema.
 Let's add one more field, `secondfield`, which must be an `int`.